Communities of Health

 Broad collaboration

-We partner with and listen to community organizations, local governments and private companies that reside in and serve the community.
-By combining our data analysis with their local insight, we can better support a community’s biggest needs.
+Sustainable, system-level change has the best chance of success when we form strong community partnerships.
+We collaborate with community organizations, local governments and private companies that reside in and serve the community to support the community's biggest needs.

 Taking action to deliver results